bbcmicrobit/micropython/docs/i2c.rst

         the accelerometer and compass stop working, as they are connected internally to those pins.
-This warning does not apply to the **V2** revision of the micro:bit as this has `separate I²C lines <https://tech.microbit.org/hardware/i2c/>`_ for the motion sensr and the edge connector.
+This warning does not apply to the **V2** revision of the micro:bit as this has `separate I²C lines <https://tech.microbit.org/hardware/i2c/>`_ for the motion sensors and the edge connector.